 This week, I spent several days teaching first responders various leadership and communication tactics.
 One of the sessions centered around emotional intelligence, which I describe as the ability to use, control, and identify emotions in yourself and others.

 I believe emotional intelligence not only creates better citizens but can be a superpower for leaders.
 There are four tenants to EI: self-awareness, self-management, social awareness, and relationship management.
 Even employing the first one – the understanding that you have emotional responses – can positively change how you interact with others.

 As leaders, we can take it further and apply emotional intelligence to every situation we encounter; from partners, spouses, employees, vendors, competitors, customers, prospects, or the delivery guy.
 Each of these interactions involves a human and can be positively influenced by applying emotional intelligence.

 Let’s take a look at those four tenants in more detail:

 - Self Awareness

-First, being cognizant of the fact that you have emotional reactions to situations.
-This reaction is informed by your own history, experiences, influences, and inner-monologue.
+First, be cognizant of the fact that you have emotional reactions to situations.
+This reaction is informed by your own history, experiences, influences, and inner monologue.
 Once you recognize that you experience emotional reactions (which are often distilled into 6-7 high-level emotions: joy, fear, sadness, anger, disgust, surprise, and contempt), you can begin to manage them.